How to Set Up Sticker Artwork

-- The two longer Sides sides of the sheet must have 1/2” margin between sheet Cut Line and Sticker Cut Line
+- The two shorter sides of the sheet must have 1/2” margin between Sheet Cut Line and Sticker Cut Line

-- The two shorter sides of the sheet must have 1/4” margin between Sheet Cut Line and Sticker Cut Line
+- The two longer sides of the sheet must have 1/4” margin between Sheet Cut Line and Sticker Cut Line

 - Individual stickers must have 1/8” inset between Cut Line and artwork